Proudly Sponsored By

 Overview

 The day the second automobile rolled off the assembly line, drivers began racing each other on public streets.
-Recently, this dangerous behavior has escalated to a point where it has become a serious and ongoing threat to public safety.
-Illegal street races and intersection takeovers have led to countless lives being lost and serious life altering injuries being sustained.
-Right Track Racing is determined to change this culture through “education over enforcement” and to promote safer alternatives.
+Today, this dangerous behaviour has escalated to the point that it poses a serious and ongoing threat to public safety.
+Illegal street racing and intersection takeovers have led to countless lives being lost and serious, life-altering injuries.

 Right Track Racing

-1. A one-hour presentation delivered to schools and other community groups.
+- A one-hour presentation delivered to schools and community groups.

-2. A race team featuring a drag racecar which is built to mimic a police car and is used in racing exhibitions as well as at community events.
+- A race team featuring a drag race car built to mimic a police car, used in racing exhibitions and community events.

-3. Right Track Racing also gets involved in events targeting youth who are at risk of street racing / stunt driving including field trips to observe motorsports racing, skill development events, and community safety events.
+- Youth outreach initiatives targeting those at risk of street racing, including field trips to motorsports events, skill development days, and community safety events.

 Our Racecar